imedsaoud/WhyDidILearnedToday/README.md

 <!--git command-->
- some git command :
+ Some GIT command :
  gst | ga/gaa | gc |  gp

 <!--phpmyadmin and Mysql tips-->
  PhpMyadmin and mysql tips :
- I learned that it's possible to have in the same BDB tables with MyISAM  and another in InnoDB for better  performance option + shift + entrée  ---> execute phpmyadmin
+ I learned that it's possible to have in the same BDB tables with MyISAM  and another in InnoDB for better  performance option + shift + entrée  ---> execute in phpmyadmin

 <!--Aide memoire sql--->
 - SELECT *